Zero noise limit for singular ODE regularized by fractional noise

-where $K_{\gamma}$ is some positive constant depending only on $\gamma$ (see the proof of Lemma \ref{lem:curve_gam_pos})
+where $m_{\gamma}$ is some positive constant depending only on $\gamma$ (see the proof of Lemma \ref{lem:curve_gam_pos})

-where $C_G$ is a constant from Theorem \ref{thm:girsanov}, $K(\theta,H,\sigma,\delta)$ and $\ell$ are constants from Lemma \ref{lem:failed_waitings_uniform} and $C_B$ is a constant that is chosen uniformly with respect to all the others in this Proposition (see the proof of Lemma \ref{lem:getting_out_proba}).
-We will set $K(A) := K(A,1)$ and sometimes denote $K_A = K(A)$ and observe that we will always have $K_A <1$.
+where $C_G$ is the constant from Theorem \ref{thm:girsanov} {with $\lambda = 1$}, $K_{\text{waiting}}$ is a constant from Lemma \ref{lem:failed_waitings_uniform} and $C_B$ is a constant that is chosen uniformly with respect to all the others in this Proposition (see the proof of Lemma \ref{lem:getting_out_proba}).
+We observe that we will always have $K_A <1$.

 \end{definition}

 \begin{proposition} The combination of constants from Definition \ref{def:stage2_constants} exists. \end{proposition}

 \begin{proof} See Section \ref{sec:technical}. \end{proof}